playerjmr/ps2homebrewstore/docs/umcs/index.md

         Used by OpenTuna, Funtuna, Funtuna Fork and possibly more apps as hotkeys.
 Hoping to code out OpenTunas hotkeys and bad hardpaths.

-    - A great place to put apps that do not have icons and define in your hacked OSDSYS config file!
+    - A great place to put apps that do not have icons and define in your hacked OSDSYS config file because you hate to see corrupted icons in the MemCard Browser!

 -   __BOOT__![umcs-psu_pic][umcs-psu]{ width="75" }